fraboeni/fraboeni.github.io/_pages/about.md

 Therefore, protecting privacy in ML models is a crucial task.
 I’m currently mainly researching in the area of *Differential Privacy*, a mathematical framework that provides formal privacy guarantees.
 Furthermore, my interest lies in the quantification of privacy loss and in the “translation” between a formal value of a privacy guarantees and real-world implications.

-If you are interested in the activities of the *PrivML* research group I am building up, check out the tab [Research Group](https://fraboeni.github.io/research_group/).
+If you are interested in the activities of the *PrivML* research group I am coordinating, check out the tab [Research Group](https://fraboeni.github.io/research_group/).

 Also, we are currently *hiring*.
-If you are looking for a *full-time PhD position* in the area of Differential Privacy and Machine Learning, please get in touch with me.
+If you are looking for a *part-time student position*, or a *full-time PhD position* in the area of Differential Privacy and Machine Learning, please get in touch with me.